Team Germany

 Jessica Püntzner

-As a graphic designer at YAQU PACHA, I am responsible for the design of various communication materials such as flyers, banners and brochures.
-I admire the incredible commitment of YAQU PACHA and its employees to nature conservation and would like to do my own small part so that our descendants can be just as amazed by our beautiful and exciting planet.
+As a graphic designer at YAQU PACHA, I am responsible for designing various communication materials such as flyers, banners, and brochures.
+I admire the incredible commitment of YAQU PACHA and its employees to nature conservation, and I would like to do my small part to ensure that our descendants can continue to marvel at our beautiful and exciting planet.

 Michael Sinder